 (2) If immediately before repeal day any property is subject to an embargo notice granted under the Police Act 1892 section 90B, whether the property was seized under Part V of that Act or under an Act that refers to that section, then on and after repeal day sections 90B and 90C of that Act apply to and in respect of the notice as if they had not been repealed.

+10 On the date as at which this compilation was prepared, the Industrial Relations Amendment Act 2018 s.
+70 had not come into operation.
+It reads as follows:

+70. Police Act 1892 amended

+(1) This section amends the Police Act 1892.

+(2) In section 33S in the Table:

+(a) delete “s.
+31(6)”;

+(b) in the item relating to section 32 delete the first paragraph and insert: